Center for Sports Medicine & Orthopaedics offers minimally invasive hip replacement options, including anterior, posterior and lateral approaches.

-When nonsurgical options fail, hip replacement surgery is an effective option for relieving pain and stiffness and restoring hip mobility.
-Hip replacements have improved over the years, and many people are candidates for minimally invasive techniques, including the anterior hip replacement approach.
+When nonsurgical treatments no longer provide relief, hip replacement surgery can be an effective option to reduce pain and stiffness and restore mobility.
+Advances in technique have made many patients candidates for minimally invasive procedures, including the anterior hip replacement approach.

 • Minimal damage to soft tissue